bkkinfo/Machine_Learning_Workspace/README.md

 # Machine_Learning_Workspace
-This repository contain a ML code from feature engineering, feature selection, modelo training to model deployment
+This repository contain a ML code from feature engineering, feature selection, model training to model deployment